 Other times you could be missing out on using a product that is more catered to your skin type.

-I’ve compiled a list of 5 simple changes you might want to make to your skincare routine to get the most out of your products and your time!
+I’ve compiled a list of 5 steps to a better skincare routine to get the most out of your products and your time!

 5 changes you might want to make to your skincare routine to get your products to work better for you